taotriad/BabySomnia/Good_Night_spoilers.md

 # Good Night: Guide with spoilers!

+The video starts with the motif from the music box that **Chase Me** ended with.

 The paranormal investigator, aided by pictures of the girls as well as a tome of spells, manages to trap Gahyun and SuA in their own nightmares; SuA's nightmare is fear of being constrained, while Gahyun's nightmare is fear of falling.